Safeguarding Supervision

 Having a skilled supervisor is essential.
 We provide highly trained supervisors with a depth of safeguarding practice backgrounds and a good understanding of the task of the DSL and your team.
 Click EXPAND to read more.

 Supervision can be provided to designated safeguarding leads, deputies and other staff on both an individual or group-based arrangement.
-We recommend supervision of an hour to an hour an a half, ideally half-termly, but the frequency and duration depend very much on your setting and are negotiated with you.
-Supervision can be provided on site, online or a combination of both – some schools have an annual safeguarding audit as part of their package.
+We recommend supervision of an hour to an hour and a half, ideally half-termly, but the frequency and duration depend very much on your setting and are negotiated with you.
+Supervision can be provided onsite, online or a combination of both – some schools have an annual safeguarding audit as part of their package.
 We see supervision very much as a process rather than a meeting, so when issues arise schools can make contact with their safeguarding supervisor between sessions.

 Safeguarding Network staff have extensive experience in supervision and are regularly commissioned by organisations (including a contract from a safeguarding children partnership) to deliver safeguarding supervision training to staff.
 We provide a consistent, knowledgeable response through highly experienced leaders with schools, social care, regulatory and safeguarding expertise.
 Our supervisors all have the necessary DBS checks and references undertaken by Safeguarding Network.